narrative-io/narrative-jobs/content/en/about/team.md

 communicate asynchronously, and more generally work autonomously toward a shared vision.

-While the company's headquarters are in NYC, the development team is currently made of engineers working from the US (California and Florida), Canada (Alberta, British Columbia, and Québec), Germany, and Nigeria.
+While the company's headquarters are in NYC, the development team is currently made of engineers working from the US (California, Florida, and New York), Canada (Alberta, British Columbia, and Québec), Germany, and Nigeria.